 When an Online Part-Time MBA Program Especially Makes Sense

-A part-time online MBA makes even more sense for those with:
+Earning an MBA part-time online makes even more sense for those with:

 Preferences for Maximum Flexibility